Ghoeb/color-routes/README.md

 on the terminal.

-They all depend on eachother to work, so i'll explain them in call order.
+They all depend on eachother to work, so I'll explain them in call order.

 ### Generator